junland/sled/README.md

     `go get github.com/junland/sled`

-2. Generate test certs.

-    `make test-tls`

-3. Build it!
+2. Build it!

     `go build`

-4. Run it!
+3. Run it!

     `sudo ./sled`

-5. Test it!
+4. Test it!

-    `https://localhost:443/hello` (Acknowledge the security warning)
+    `http://localhost:8080/hello` (Acknowledge the security warning)

-    `https://localhost:443/hello/Bob` (Acknowledge the security warning)
+    `http://localhost:8080/hello/Bob` (Acknowledge the security warning)

-6. Hack it!
+5. Hack it!
 Use it!
 Profit!

 ## Contents

+`sled.go` - Entry file.

-`cmd.go` - Command / flag file for interacting with the server binary.
+`cmd/cmd.go` - Command / flag file for interacting with the server binary.

-`main.go` - Main file where everything comes together.
+`server/server.go` - Main logic for parsing environment variables and starting of web server.

-`routes.go` - File for putting business logic for your endpoints.
+`server/routes.go` - File for putting business logic for your endpoints.

+`server/middleware.go` - File for placing middleware functions.

-`utils.go` - Generic file for putting custom utilities for your app.
+`utils/utils.go` - Generic file for putting custom utilities for your app.
 (Comes with functions to interacting with PID files and enviroment variables.)

-`middleware.go` - File for placing middleware functions.

 ## 3rd Party Libraries Used

-`github.com/justinas/alice` - Simple middleware chaning library.
+`github.com/justinas/alice` - Simple middleware chaining library.

 `github.com/sirupsen/logrus` -  Structured, pluggable logging for Go.